vriteshg1210/data-512-homework_1/README.md

 ## Documentaion
 The project follows the recommended procedures for replication and documentation:

-1)Jupyter Notebook(s): Detailed explanations of the steps involved in data collection, processing, and analysis.
+1)Google Colab: Detailed explanations of the steps involved in data collection, processing, and analysis.

 2)README File (this file): Gives a general description of the project, outlining its objectives, data sources, data processing procedures, and reproducibility standards.